why you should use your own reference photos

 This blog shares the story behind my painting of the iconic Australian laughing kookaburra, dacelo novaeguineae.
 You’ll find fun species-specific facts, insights from my life as a veterinarian, and the personal journey of restarting a painting that just wasn’t working.
-As always, this piece is part of my fauna collection—complete with a tea-stained background, colour bubbles, and scientific labels.
+This piece is part of my fauna collection – complete with a tea-stained background, colour bubbles, and scientific labels.

-This week, I wanted to rip up a painting that I've been working on for days.
+This week, I wanted to rip up all of my work.
 I hated my artistic style, I felt like I hadn’t improved at all, and all I wanted to do was give up.
 Sound familiar?
 If you’ve ever stared at your own artwork and felt a wave of disappointment or shame, this post is for you.
-I’m sharing the things I’ve learned—both as a self-taught artist and a provisional psychologist—about how to stay kind to yourself in those low, raw moments.
-If you get stuck in your head sometimes and feel disappointed with your art, you're not alone!
+I’m sharing the things I’ve learned—both as a self-taught artist and a provisional psychologist—about how I stay kind to myself in those low, raw moments when I think my art sucks.
+If you get stuck in your head sometimes and feel disappointed with your art, you’re not alone!

 As artists, we often turn to social media for connection and inspiration—but what happens when it starts to make us feel small?
 This blog explores the emotional tug-of-war between admiration and self-doubt.
 I’m sharing my own experiences as a self-taught, part-time artist navigating the world of roses-tinted squares, Instagram scrolls and highlight reels.
 We’ll explore how to stay inspired without falling into the trap of comparison, and how to protect your creative joy (and your self-worth) while staying connected online.
 Dealing with social comparisons as an artist can be really detrimental to our work at times, but there are things we can do to help ourselves stay confident and inspired.